tbryan2/nfl-big-data-bowl-2024/submission_first_draft.md

 ## Analysis and Validation
 - **Play Analysis:** [Placeholder for analysis of specific plays or sets of plays, including visualizations and animations]
-- **Comparative Metrics:** POISON will be compared with metrics like STRAIN,or some other individual player metric to validate its effectiveness in a visualztion or table.
+- **Comparative Metrics:** POISON will be compared with metrics like last years big data bowl winner STRAIN [citation needed],or some other individual player metric to validate its effectiveness in a visualztion or table.

 ## Discussion and Applications
 POISON offers vast applications for the NFL as whole, individual teams, the media, and fans.